tc39/proposal-temporal/docs/cookbook.md

 ### Daily occurrence in local time

-Similar to the previous recipe, calculate the instant times of a daily occurrence that happens at a particular local time in a particular time zone.
+Similar to the previous recipe, calculate the exact times of a daily occurrence that happens at a particular local time in a particular time zone.

 ```javascript
 {{cookbook/calculateDailyOccurrence.mjs}}